 The strategy for the living spaces was to remove partitions and open up the kitchen to the living and dining rooms.
 A raised wood-clad ceiling separates the kitchen apart from the adjacent spaces.
 The creation of the mudroom allowed for a small office to be tucked into a corner of the dining room.
 A steel and glass partition creates a sound barrier while letting in light.
 Steel also wraps the structural column and appears again in the dining-room light fixture as well as in the form of a shelf above the kitchen counter.

 The private spaces of the apartment are organized along a long wall painted a deep blue-gray.
-A new bath was added off the master bedroom, with both finished in shades of light blue and gray.
+A new bath was added off the primary bedroom, with both finished in shades of light blue and gray.

 The kids’ bathroom features another steel and glass enclosure, this time for the tub/shower, which is set between a black tile floor and ceiling.
 The kid’s bedroom at the end of the hall is painted in tones of lilac and gray with a large corner window seat.